iAmmarTahir/File-Access-System/README.md

 # File-Access-System
-Its a basic implementation of lock table maintained by Database Management Systems (DBMS) in the backend using Hash Tables and Priority Queues.
-So, all users can read file simultaneously, but, when a user has to write on a file, then he should have exculsive access to file and no other user can access that file untill the writer is not done with it.
-It actually implements the functionality of reader and writer locks discussed in Operating Systems (OS).
+The Reader-Writer Lock Table is a basic implementation of lock management in a database management system.
+It utilizes Hash Tables and Priority Queues to enable multiple users to read a file simultaneously, but provides exclusive access to a file for writing purposes.
+This implementation mirrors the functionality of reader and writer locks as discussed in operating systems, ensuring the efficient and effective management of file access for users.
+Whether you are a database administrator or an operating systems specialist, this project offers a straightforward and practical solution for lock management in a DBMS environment.